 But, we’re not there yet.
 According to McKinsey, one in three respondents said their organisations don’t have a collaborative system in place to share learning amongst employees.

 It’s a mystery to us.
 That’s why we’re showing you why these four big brands use social learning perfectly and why you need to too.

 It’s all about learning from each other.
 In learning technology, it’s that and way more.
-A Learning and Skills Platform like THRIVE is a social environment where people can seamlessly interact, communicate, share and consume content as well as ask questions and share answers.
+A Learning & Skills Platform like THRIVE is a social environment where people can seamlessly interact, communicate, share and consume content as well as ask questions and share answers.
 Gone are the days of real-life watercooler chat… We’re thriving in a connected digital world.